rohannair11/rohannair11/README.md

-An undergrad Comp Sci student from Pune, India.
+An undergrad Comp Sci student from India.

 Dev || DevOps